The Teach First NZ ProgrammeWhat attracts you to the Teach First NZ Programme?

 “I’m currently working towards the Ako Mātātupu vision by preserving Matauranga Maori through music, and creating spaces for rangatahi to share their stories within our community.”

 The final stage of our recruitment process is a full day Ako Centre.
-These will take place on 18th October and 1st November.
+For the 2021 cohort, these will commence in early 2020.